galaxyproject/galaxy-hub/content/news/2021-11-galaxy-release-21-09/index.md

 ### Importing Data

 Selecting datasets from the Remote Files view has gotten easier!
 Now you can select folders and files, and it will import all of the datasets recursively in those folders.
-Previously you could only select files within a folder so this is a huge improvement in usability of such a key new feature of Galaxy. ([Pull Request 12310](https://github.com/galaxyproject/galaxy/pull/12310)) But with great power comes great responsibility, be careful not to import the entirety of NCBI!
+Previously you could only select files within a folder so this is a huge improvement in usability of such a key new feature of Galaxy ([Pull Request 12310](https://github.com/galaxyproject/galaxy/pull/12310)).
+But with great power comes great responsibility, be careful not to import the entirety of NCBI!

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/XcZgQbGojh8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Reports

-Report components used to try and arrange themselves in a smart way, but due to some issues with the floating of report components these will now be full width until we can figure out a good way to provide a similar feature allowing you to control the layout of the report. ([Pull Request 12085](https://github.com/galaxyproject/galaxy/pull/12085))
+Report components used to try and arrange themselves in a smart way, but due to some issues with the floating of report components these will now be full width until we can figure out a good way to provide a similar feature allowing you to control the layout of the report ([Pull Request 12085](https://github.com/galaxyproject/galaxy/pull/12085)).

 ![A screenshot of the reports interface is shown, there are a number of 'report components' like table previews embedded and these are full width across the report.](images/21.09-reports.png)